CLARKBENHAM/CLARKBENHAM.github.io/content/posts/mats_cb.md

 ## 6. Development Best Practices & Lessons Learned
 ### 6.1 Technical Challenges
 - Too many unit tests, not ideal for ML workflow
-- Challenges with Ray implementation editing imported files during development
+- Challenges with Ray: editing files Ray imports in distributed runs will the change file on next run: Ray is in separate processes.
 - Installing Nvidia drivers: also need fabric for Multi-GPU

 ### 6.2 Methodology Recommendations